 Raise the paratransit fare to be double that of the fixed-route fare.
-Due to its nature of ondemand, curb-to-curb service, the LAVTA paratransit service is expensive to provide.
+Due to its nature of ondemand, curb-to-curb service, LAVTA's paratransit service is expensive to provide.
 Whereas the average subsidy in FY2017 per fixed-route passenger was \$7.66, the corresponding number for paratransit was \$27.40.
-The current fare the LAVTA paratransit service is \$3.50.
+The current fare on LAVTA's paratransit service is \$3.50.

-As a recipient of Federal funds, LAVTA cannot impose an unlimited charge on its paratransit riders; the Federal rules allow a charge of up to double the amount of the full fixed-route fare.
-Based on the agency's current full fare of \$2.00 for fixed route, the paratransit fare cap would be \$4.00.
+As a recipient of Federal funds, LAVTA can charge no more than double the amount of the full fixed route fare on ADA Paratransit services.
+Based on the LAVTA's current full fixed route cash fare of \$2.00, the paratransit fare cap is \$4.00.